Hans Holbein the Younger: Early career

 In 1519, Holbein moved back to Basel.
 His brother fades from the record at about this time, and it is usually presumed that he died.
 Holbein re-established himself rapidly in the city, running a busy workshop.
 He joined the painters' guild and took out Basel citizenship.
-He married Elsbeth Binsenstock-Schmid 1519, a widow a few years older than he was, who had an infant son, Franz, and was running her late husband's tanning business.
+He married Elsbeth Binsenstock-Schmid in 1519, a widow a few years older than he was, who had an infant son, Franz, and was running her late husband's tanning business.
 She bore Holbein a son of his own, Philipp, in their first year of marriage a girl called Katharina in 1526 and two more children, Jacob and Küngold in later years.

 Holbein was prolific during this period in Basel, which coincided with the arrival of Lutheranism in the city.
 He undertook a number of major projects, such as external murals for The House of the Dance and internal murals for the Council Chamber of the Town Hall.
 The former are known from preparatory drawings.
 The Council Chamber murals survive in a few poorly preserved fragments.
 Holbein also produced a series of religious paintings and designed cartoons for stained glass windows.

 In a period of a revolution in book design, he illustrated for the publisher Johann Froben.
 His woodcut designs included those for the Dance of Death, cut by the formschneider Hans Lützelburger the Icones (illustrations of the Old Testament), and the title page of Martin Luther's bible.
 Additionally he designed twelve alphabets, of those a Greek and Latin for Froben.
 The letters were ornamented with depictions of Greek and Roman gods, heads of Caesars, poets and philosophers.
 Through the woodcut medium, Holbein refined his grasp of expressive and spatial effects.

 Holbein also painted the occasional portrait in Basel, among them the double portrait of Jakob and Dorothea Meyer, and, in 1519, that of the young academic Bonifacius Amerbach.
 According to art historian Paul Ganz, the portrait of Amerbach marks an advance in his style, notably in the use of unbroken colours.
 For Meyer, he painted an altarpiece of the Madonna which included portraits of the donor, his wife, and his daughter.
 In 1523, Holbein painted his first portraits of the great Renaissance scholar Erasmus, who required likenesses to send to his friends and admirers throughout Europe.
 These paintings made Holbein an international artist.
 Holbein visited France in 1524, probably to seek work at the court of Francis I. When Holbein decided to seek employment in England in 1526, Erasmus recommended him to his friend the statesman and scholar Thomas More.
 "The arts are freezing in this part of the world," he wrote, "and he is on the way to England to pick up some angels".